doswelleth-zz/lambda-house-weekly/code.md

 ```

-`viewContext` is associated with the main queue (or thread) and "is created automatically as part of the initialization of the persistent container."
+`viewContext` is "created automatically as part of the initialization of the persistent container."

 Cool